 Battle of Britain Service

-The Battle of Britain Service in St Barnabas Parish Church, Morecambe, incorporated the theme of the Few and the Many.
-Before the Service a silent video was shown of the main events, from the departure of the RAF in France up to the Blitz This provided the correct atmosphere for what was a very moving service.
+The Battle of Britain Service in St Barnabas Parish Church, Morecambe, incorporates the theme of the Few and the Many.
+Before the Service a silent video is shown of the main events, from the departure of the RAF in France up to the Blitz This provides the correct atmosphere for what was a very moving service.